logriffith/GradleBootDemo/README.md

 * Clone the repository
 * Set the JRE in your IDE
 * Set Gradle in your IDE
+* Create an AWS RDS
+    * Make sure that your IP address is in your security group.

 **Execution Using the CLI:**
 * Build app by running the ./gradlew build command from inside the LidpApp directory.